-Solution: Install Pervious Pavement
+Problem: Too Many Impervious Surfaces Solution: Install Porous Pavement

-Types of pavement, like asphalt and concrete, are called "impervious surfaces" because they don't let the rain soak into the soil.
-Instead rain runs off of these surfaces and into our storm drains.
+Conventional pavement, like asphalt and concrete, are called "impervious surfaces" because they don't let the rain soak into the soil.
+Instead they collect rainfall, and funnel it to storm drains.
 In big storms, stormwater runoff can contribute to local flooding and stream erosion.
-These impervious surfaces also deposit millions of pounds of pollution into our streams and Puget Sound every year.
+Homeowners can help reduce these impacts by choosing porous pavement options (also called permeable or pervious pavement) that let the rain soak through into the soil for driveways, sidewalks, and patios.
+These permeable options include; porous asphalt, porous concrete, and interlocking pavers.

-When water is allowed to soak into the soil, it is slowed down and reaches streams much later than if it were to travel quickly through storm drains.
-The living organisms in the soil filter the water reducing the amount of pollution reaching local streams.
-The soil also cools the water and helps lower stream temperatures which is better for salmon and wildlife that live in our streams and Puget Sound.
+When water is allowed to pass through soil, it is slowed and reaches waterways much later than if it were to travel quickly through storm drains.
+The living organisms in the soil filter the water reducing the amount of pollution reaching local waterways.
+The soil also cools the water which helps lower water temperatures which is better for salmon and wildlife that live in our streams, rivers, and lakes.